-Vaikasi Visagam is one of the Tamil Nadu Temple Festivals that is held between May to June.
-Colossal groups of devotees numbering about two lakhs participate in the festival.
-The procession of Sri Jayanthinathar with Valli and Deivanai is conducted during night of this temple festival.
-Skanda Sasti festival is celebrated for 7 days during the winter months.
-Devotees numbering about 5 lakhs participate in this festival.
-On this festival occasion, devotees fast for six days.
-On the sixth day Surasamharam is demonstrated and on the 7th day Thirukkalyanam to Deivanai is celebrated in a grand show.
+Vaikasi Visakam: Vaikasi Visakam is one of the popular Tamil Nadu Temple Festivals which is held between May to June.
+Enormous groups of devotees numbering about two lakhs take part in the festival.
+The procession of Sri Jayanthinathar with Valli and Deivanai is conducted during the night of this festival.